Mirandadaa/mica-gd300/lectures/w9-assignments.md

 - Do you use type?
 - Do you use illustration?
 - What tone do you want to tell the story in?
 How can your visual decisions support the tone?
 - Find the reference materials that can help communicate your ideas visually and **create mood boards as a PDF file**.
-As this is about collecting than creating, it shouldn't take too much time.